MinecraftReagan/JukeLooper/README.md

-# JukeLooper
+# JukeLooper #

-A simple Minecraft plugin to allow you to put jukeboxes on a continuous loop!
+This plugin was created by MinecraftReagan using old code from RandomUnknown's plugin.